holographicSol/SatIO/README.md

                                                    "The GPS Master"

                           A general purpose programmable satellite, sensor and inertial platform.
+        Supporting stacks (up to 10 functions per output pin) of logic accross 20 output pins on the portcontroller.

                                      SatIO is the system, a matrix is the program.